megahomyak/dealing_with_hplip/README.md

 * `yes | sudo hp-uninstall`
 * Run the installer AppImage, proceed until it won't be able to find your printer
 * Turn the printer off and back on and follow on-screen instructions

+## If it still does not work

+Literally change the HP printer to a printer from a different manufacturer which will not have a shit ton of issues with its software.
+HPLIP is literally the buggiest piece of shit I've ever worked with, nothing was worse than that